felipebravom/AffectiveTweets/docs/contribute.md

 We will show how to implement a simple filter that will create a new numeric attribute to the given dataset.
 This attribute will count the number of times the words from a given list occur in a given tweets.
+The list is given as comma separated string.

 New filters can extend [TweetToFeatureVector](https://github.com/felipebravom/AffectiveTweets/blob/master/src/main/java/weka/filters/unsupervised/attribute/TweetToFeatureVector.java) abstract class to inherit tokenization and many other preprocessing functionalities.